 Temaril-P is a prescription medication that is intended for canine use.
 Temaril-P is used to provide relief for itchiness in dogs.
-It is also used to decrease inflammation that is often associated with canine skin conditions, including dermatitis, otititis and eczema.
-Temaril-P is also often used to treat coughing in dogs, as well as bronchitis.
+It is also used to decrease inflammation that is often associated with canine skin conditions, including dermatitis, otititis, and eczema.
+Temaril-P is also often used to treat coughing in dogs, including kennel cough as well as bronchitis and coughs of nonspecific origin.
+It can be used in combination with other meds to treat bacterial infections too.
 There are various different side effects that are occasionally associated with use of Temaril-P.

 Video of the Day